 Clos de la Dioterie & Clos du Chêne Vert

 The domaine itself is located in Sazilly, on the left (or southern) bank of the Vienne as it flows towards the town of Chinon.
-In itself this is a little unusual, as when I think of Chinon the vineyards that first spring to mind are those on the superb south-facing slope on the opposite bank, around Cravant-les-Coteaux, where the likes of Philippe Alliet and Bernard Baudry have vines.
-Alternatively, it might be the degraded limestone and sandy soils up in Beaumont-en-Véron, where Olga Raffault is located, that some might think of first, or perhaps those vineyards around the town itself, such as Couly-Dutheil and the Clos de l’Echo.
-But there are several domaines of note located on the left bank also, not least Charles Joguet, but also (only a few minutes drive away) Domaine de la Noblaie.
+In itself this is a little unusual, as when I think of the vineyards of Chinon those first spring to mind are those on the superb south-facing slope on the opposite bank, around Cravant-les-Coteaux, where the likes of Philippe Alliet and Bernard Baudry have vines in Coteau de Noiré and La Croix Boissée.
+Alternatively, it might be the degraded limestone and sandy soils up in Beaumont-en-Véron, where Olga Raffault and Les Picasses is located, that some might think of first, or perhaps those vineyards around the town itself, such as Couly-Dutheil and the Clos de l’Echo.

-Nevertheless, one of the domaine’s most renowned vineyards does indeed lie on the limestone slopes on the opposite bank.
+Nevertheless, one of the domaine’s most renowned vineyards does indeed lie on the limestone slopes on the opposite south-facing bank.
 This is a domaine where many of the lieux-dits come through into the range of cuvées, and so they are worth examining in some detail.
 All are worked according to organic philosophies.
 I look first at the two top vineyards of Clos de la Dioterie and Clos du Chêne Vert.